Geneva, June 15, 2017

 Malaysia ranks well in high-tech imports & exports, university/industry research collaboration, and graduates in science & engineering.

 India, 60th globally, is the top-ranked economy in Central and Southern Asia & has now outperformed on innovation relative to its GDP per capita for seven years in a row.
 India has shown improvement in most areas, including in infrastructure, business sophistication, knowledge & technology & creative outputs.

 India ranks 14th overall in the presence of worldwide R&D companies, considerably better than comparable groups of lower- and upper-middle-income economies.
 India also surpasses most other middle-income economies in science & engineering graduates, gross capital formation, GERD performed by business, research talent, on the input side; quality of scientific publications, growth rate of GDP per worker, high-tech & ICT services exports, creative goods exports, high-tech manufactures, & IP receipts on the output side.

 âPublic policy plays a pivotal role in creating an enabling environment conducive to innovation.
 In the last two years, we have seen important activities around the GII in India like the formation of Indiaâs high-level Task Force on Innovation & consultative exercises on both innovation policy & better innovation metrics,â said Chandrajit Banerjee, Director General, Confederation of Indian Industry.

 The Islamic Republic of Iran (75th overall) excels in tertiary education, ranking second in the intercontinental in number of graduates in science & engineering.
-Tajikistan (94th) is first in the world in microfinance loans, while Kazakhstan (78th) ranks first globally in pupilâteacher ratio and third in ease of protecting minority investors.
+Tajikistan (94th) is first in the international in microfinance loans, while Kazakhstan (78th) ranks first globally in pupilâteacher ratio & third in ease of protecting minority investors.

 Northern Africa & Western Asia